wilhasse/slack-agent/docs/SMART_MONITOR.md

-# Smart Slack Monitor
+# Smart Slack Monitor (v2)

-An **intelligent** Slack monitoring system that uses Claude AI to filter alerts and **only send what truly matters** to your monitoring channel, avoiding pollution and alert fatigue.
+> **Note:** The project has been refactored to use a hybrid architecture: deterministic heuristics + optional low-cost LLMs (for realtime alerts) and an optional digest generator.
+This document still references the Claude-only implementation; update sections gradually as the new pipeline stabilises.

 ## 🎯 The Problem